MohosinMiah/Design-Pattern-In-Java/Behavioral _Design_Pattern/StateDesignPattern.md

 # The State pattern allows an object to alter its behavior when its internal state changes.

 ```
-// Define the State interface:
+// Define the State interface

 public interface State {
     void turnOn();